anthonyozerov/binomial/main.md

 Combining multiple estimates of a quantity into one is common across the sciences.
 In medicine and the social sciences, meta-analyses find studies/experiments which estimate the same quantity (e.g. the treatment effect of a medicine) and combine them into one estimate, with associated uncertainties.
 In Earth science, "intercomparison" studies take models from different teams and study their differences, sometimes attempting to reconcile them and produce one better estimate.
 In physics, the values of fundamental constants obtained in different experiments must also be somehow reconciled.

 One key issue that arises is systematic uncertainty, where an estimate of a quantity may have some error not due to noise which can't be reduced by collecting a larger sample / running the experiment for longer.
 This error can be due to issues in the experiment like a non-randomly sampled population, or an instrument which is miscalibrated, or analysis issues like approximations and model imperfections.
 Empirically, this can be seen when results from different experiments/teams/methods are far outside of each other's error bars.
 Aggregating multiple estimates must therefore not only account for the noise, but also somehow model the systematic uncertainties in the different estimates.
 This leads to the counterintuitive fact that, sometimes, combining multiple estimates *increases* our uncertainty, rather than decreasing it---this is because the level of systematic error is not apparent in only one estimate, and becomes apparent when we see more.

+We will begin by discussing and setting up the general problem.
+Then, we will go through different sets of assumptions which can be used to do inference in this setting, and follow with an evaluation of the assumptions using real-world datasets.
+Next, we will perform a simulation study to evaluate the performance of different inference methods and their sensitive to violations of assumptions.

+We will present results on two toy examples---estimates of the gravitational constant and of the Planck constant---to illustrate how the different methods work when applied to real data.
+Finally, we will present two case studies: aggregating estimates of the properties of fundamental particles, and aggregating estimates of Antarctic ice sheet mass loss over time.
+This will illustrate how the methods presented and discussed here can be used in real scientific problems.

 ## Thought experiment